liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 ![Figure 16.x: Adding your own logging classes is as simple as specifying it in this field. ](../../images/maintaining-add-log-category.png)

 You'll see that you can add a logging category.
-Simply put in the fully qualified name of your class or of the package that contains the classes whose log messages you want to view, choose a log level, and then click the *Save* button.
+Put in the fully qualified name of your class or of the package that contains the classes whose log messages you want to view, choose a log level, and then click the *Save* button.
 You will now start to see log messages from your own class or classes in the server's log file.

 Logs are great for figuring out issues in production.
 But what if Liferay contacts you via its support channel with a bug fix or a security enhancement?
 Read on to learn how to patch Liferay.